MeiAnd/Building-a-simple-network/README.md

 ## The project's aim

-Building a simple network for a young startup **Hackers Poulette** easily scalable and all the host must be connected to internet using a switch and applying the IP addressing to the computers to allow communication between them.
+Building a simple network for a young startup **Hackers Poulette** easily scalable where all the host must be connected to internet using a switch and applying the IP addressing to the computers to allow communication between them.

 **Addressing table :**